 What are the main benefits of solar power?

 Solar power is a major source of renewable energy that is sustainable, inexhaustible and non-polluting.
 It reduces our dependency on non-renewable energy sources and is environmentally friendly.
 There is no noise output from solar panels, they produce zero emissions and require no transportable fuels.
 Solar energy reduces the demand for fossil fuels and decreases the production of greenhouse gas emissions.

-Are there any impacts to neighbors and property values?
+Are there any impacts to neighbors?

 How does a solar facility affect the land?

 Utility-scale solar facilities have a low impact on agricultural land.
-The land remains fallow and pesticide free for over 20 years and is well prepared to return to farming in the future.
+The land remains fallow for over 20 years and is well prepared to return to farming in the future.
 With the addition of pollinator habitat, long-term soil health is enhanced from deep rooted vegetation which adds nutrients, improves soil quality and stormwater runoff.
 And, the addition of pollinator habit improves local crop pollination, increasing yields and crop quality.